 Anyone interested in a page of internet history or wanting to see what one of the fanciest sites of the '90s looked like is WELCOME.

 PS.
 In those days, we accessed Cygenesis through dial-up.
 If you don't know what it sounded like or just want to recreate the atmosphere, play the file below before entering the e-museum.
+Enjoy!

-Founded in 1997 in London, UK, by author Gary Cahalane, Cygenesis was the first e-book publishing company to make waves on the internet and beyond.
+Founded in 1997 in London, UK, by the author Gary Cahalane, Cygenesis was the first e-book publishing company to make waves on the internet and beyond.

 In just a few years of operation and with only a few published titles, this small enterprise managed to revolutionize the way literature was conveyed to the public.